Darwix874/Generateur-compte-fortnite/README.md

-Open the built.exe for the lanch telegargement
+Open the built.exe for the launch telegargement